Carleson operators on doubling metric measure spaces

 \[ K(x,y)=\sum _{s\in \mathbb {Z}}K_s(x,y). \]

-In Chapter 3, we prove Theorem 1.0.2 from its finitary version, Proposition 2.0.1 below.
+In Chapter 3, we prove Theorem 1.0.2 and Theorem 1.0.3 from the finitary version, Proposition 2.0.1 below.
 Recall that a function from a measure space to a finite set is measurable if the pre-image of each of the elements in the range is measurable.

 Proposition 2.0.1 finitary Carleson